Is Your Gut Messing with Your Hormones?

 - 3 min read

-While Small Intestinal Bacterial Overgrowth (SIBO) is typically discussed in the context of bloating, gas, and digestive discomfort, its impact extends far beyond the gut.
+An overgrowth of bacteria in the small intestines, known as Small Intestinal Bacterial Overgrowth (SIBO), is typically discussed in the context of bloating, gas, and digestive discomfort.
+However, its impact extends far beyond the gut.
 One of the lesser-known consequences of SIBO is its ability to disrupt sex hormone balance, particularly by interfering with healthy estrogen metabolism.
 This disruption can contribute to symptoms such as PMS, heavy or irregular periods, low libido, mood fluctuations, and even infertility.

-The estrobolome is the collection of gut bacteria that modulates the metabolism and recycling of estrogen in the body.
-When SIBO is present, the balance of the estrobolome is disrupted, often leading to an increase in beta-glucuronidase activity.
-This enzyme reactivates estrogen that has been neutralized and tagged by the liver for elimination.
-Once reactivated, the estrogen reabsorbs into circulation.
+There is a collection of bacteria in the gut, known as the estrobolome, that modulates the metabolism and recycling of estrogen in the body.
+When SIBO is present, the balance of the estrobolome is disrupted.
+This increases the activity of the chemical (beta-glucuronidase) which reactivates estrogen that was neutralized and tagged by the liver for elimination.
+Once reactivated, the estrogen goes back into circulation.
 The result is a build-up of recirculating estrogen, worsening symptoms of estrogen dominance, such as breast tenderness, menstrual irregularities, and fibroids.

 The liver plays a central role in hormone metabolism.
-It converts estradiol into less potent forms for excretion.
+It converts estradiol into less potent forms for removal.
 SIBO-related inflammation, toxin production (e.g., lipopolysaccharides or LPS), and nutrient malabsorption (particularly B vitamins, magnesium, and amino acids) can impair liver detoxification pathways.
-In particular, impairment of phase I and phase II detox makes it harder to clear hormones efficiently.
+Impairment in liver detox makes it harder to clear hormones efficiently.
 This bottleneck further contributes to hormonal imbalances.

-SIBO may also influence the balance of estrogen metabolites, including 4-hydroxyestrone and 16-hydroxyestrone, processed during liver phase I detoxification.
+SIBO may also influence the balance of estrogen metabolites processed during liver detoxification.
 These metabolites are considered pro-inflammatory and potentially harmful.
-In fact, 4-hydroxyestrone has been linked to DNA damage and estrogen-related cancers when not properly methylated and excreted.
+In fact, certain estrogen byproducts have been linked to DNA damage and estrogen-related cancers when not properly deactivated and excreted.

 In individuals with SIBO, poor methylation status, gut microflora imbalance, and impaired detox pathways can favor the buildup of these estrogen metabolites.
-Patients with elevated 4- or 16-hydroxyestrone often report symptom relief when using DIM (Diindolylmethane).
-Derived from cruciferous vegetables, DIM helps shift estrogen metabolism toward the safer 2-hydroxyestrone pathway.
+Patients with elevated levels of these byproducts often report symptom relief when using DIM (Diindolylmethane).
+Derived from cruciferous vegetables, DIM helps shift estrogen metabolism toward safer estrogen byproducts.
 DIM's efficacy in this context suggests a strong link between imbalances in gut microflora, impaired hormone detoxification, and estrogen-related imbalances.

-Chronic inflammation from SIBO can activate the hypothalamic-pituitary-adrenal (HPA) axis, increasing levels of the stress hormone, cortisol.
-Elevated cortisol can suppress gonadotropin-releasing hormone (GnRH).
-In turn, low GnRH reduces downstream production of estrogen, progesterone, and testosterone.
+Chronic inflammation from SIBO can activate the stress response, increasing levels of the stress hormone, cortisol.
+Elevated cortisol can suppress levels of the hormone (GnRH) responsible for stimulating production of estrogen, progesterone, and testosterone.
 This imbalance often presents as irregular menstrual cycles, low libido, anxiety, or fatigue, further complicating reproductive health.

 The Role of Gut Motility and Hormonal Clearance

 Efficient hormonal clearance requires regular bowel movements and healthy gut motility.
-When motility slows—as is common in methane-dominant SIBO—estrogen metabolites can linger in the intestines, increasing the chance of reabsorption.
+When motility slows—as is common in certain types of SIBO—estrogen metabolites can linger in the intestines, increasing the chance of reabsorption.
 This reinforces a cycle of hormone recirculation and imbalance.

 Final Thoughts: A Gut-Centered Approach to Hormone Balance